 Third-party marketplaces account for a significant portion of our revenues.
-Our sales on eBay and Amazon represented a combined 34.0% of total sales in the twenty-six weeks ended July 2, 2022.
+Our sales on third-party marketplaces (including eBay and Amazon) represented a combined 34.8% of total sales in the thirty-nine weeks ended October 1, 2022.
 We anticipate that sales of our products on third-party marketplaces will continue to account for a significant portion of our revenues.
 In the future, the loss of access to these third-party marketplaces, or any significant cost increases from operating on the marketplaces, could significantly reduce our revenues, and the success of our business depends partly on continued access to these third-party marketplaces.
 Our relationships with our third-party marketplace providers could deteriorate as a result of a variety of factors, such as if they become concerned about our ability to deliver quality products on a timely basis or to protect a third-party's intellectual property.
 In addition, third-party marketplace providers could prohibit our access to these marketplaces if we are not able to meet the applicable required terms of use.
 Loss of access to a marketplace channel could result in lower sales, and as a result, our business and financial results may suffer.